mralamdari/Simple-Projects/README.md

 # Simple Projects
-In this ripository, I will test git and github commands.
+This ripository, is a practice workspace to learn git and github commands.